Birmingham: Sport

 Two major championship golf courses lie on the city's outskirts.
 The Belfry near Sutton Coldfield is the headquarters of the Professional Golfers' Association and has hosted the Ryder Cup more times than any other venue.
 The Forest of Arden Hotel and Country Club near Birmingham Airport is also a regular host of tournaments on the PGA European Tour, including the British Masters and the English Open.

-The AEGON Classic is, alongside Wimbledon and Eastbourne, one of only three UK tennis tournaments on the WTA Tour.
+The Birmingham Classic is, alongside Wimbledon and Eastbourne, one of only three UK tennis tournaments on the WTA Tour.
 It is played annually at the Edgbaston Priory Club, which in 2010 announced plans for a multimillion-pound redevelopment, including a new showcase centre court and a museum celebrating the game's Birmingham origins.

 The Alexander Stadium in Perry Barr is the headquarters of UK Athletics, and one of only two British venues to host fixtures in the elite international IAAF Diamond League.
 It is also the home of Birchfield Harriers, which has many international athletes among its members.
 The National Indoor Arena hosted the 2007 European Athletics Indoor Championships and the 2003 and 2018 World Indoor Championships, as well as hosting the annual Aviva Indoor Grand Prix – the only British indoor athletics fixture to qualify as an IAAF Indoor Permit Meeting – and a wide variety of other sporting events.

-Professional boxing, hockey, skateboarding, stock-car racing, greyhound racing and speedway also take place within the city.
+Professional boxing, hockey, skateboarding, stock-car racing, and greyhound racing also take place within the city.
 Since 1994 Birmingham has hosted the All England Open Badminton Championships at Arena Birmingham.